But we all, with unveiled face,

 — Hebrews 7:26

-The holy, harmless, undefiled life that Christ lived in the flesh is your life; He lived it perfectly.
+The holy, harmless, undefiled life that the Messiah lived in the flesh is your life; He lived it perfectly.
 Do you believe it?
 It is true.
 He has borne not only all your sins but all your “griefs” and “sorrows” (Isa.
 53:4).
 And it goes even beyond this.
 God is omniscient.
-He has felt and experienced everything we will ever go through, and He gave this experience to His Son on the cross, for Christ bore all the curse of sin—everything it entails.
+He has felt and experienced everything we will ever go through, and He gave this experience to His Son on the cross, for the Messiah bore all the curse of sin—everything it entails.

 Then, would it not also be true that He also won the victory in every personal trial we will ever experience?
 What does the Word say?